 The State Geological Survey of Kansas has issued summaries from time to time indicating current classification and nomenclature of rock units in the State.
 These summaries have proved of value in unifying and clarifying stratigraphic usage in the State and have served as an easily accessible reference for those unfamiliar with Kansas stratigraphy.
 A tabular description of the rocks of Kansas was prepared in chart form by the State Geologist and distributed to those attending the annual meeting of the American Association of Petroleum Geologists in Wichita in March 1935.
-In October 1944, a more detailed description of the outcropping rocks of the State was issued as "Tabular Description of Outcropping Rocks in Kansas."
+In October 1944, a more detailed description of the outcropping rocks of the State was issued as "Tabular Description of Outcropping Rocks in Kansas" [available online].
 The usefulness of these two earlier publications is demonstrated by the rapid exhaustion of available copies of each and the continuing requests for them that come to the Survey office.

 Figure 1--Generalized column of Kansas rocks showing eras and systems.

 The present contribution is similar to "Tabular Description of Outcropping Rocks in Kansas" in that it presents a generalized composite rock column for the State in graphic form supplemented by brief text.
 It differs from this earlier report, however, by treating subsurface as well as outcropping rocks, by giving specific measured sections or well logs which are judged to be typical of parts of the rock column, and by inclusion of pertinent summaries of areal distribution, structural relations, and cyclic sequences.